gofore/aws-training/docs/02-compute/README.md

 ## [Elastic Compute Cloud (EC2)](http://aws.amazon.com/ec2/)

 - One of the core services of AWS
-- Virtual machines (or *instances*) as a service
+- Virtual machines (or [*instances*](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html)) as a service
-- Dozens of *instance types* that vary in performance and cost
+- Dozens of [*instance types*](http://aws.amazon.com/ec2/instance-types/) that vary in performance and cost
-- Instance is created from an *Amazon Machine Image (AMI)*, which in turn can be created again from instances
+- Instance is created from an [*Amazon Machine Image (AMI)*](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html), which in turn can be created again from instances

-Notes: Usage is billed per *instance-hour* for running instances.
-Prices vary based on region, instance type, and operating system.
-Purchasing options include *On-Demand Instances*, *Reserved Instances*, *Spot Instances*

 --